This Day in History on 6 June

-On this page, we will list all historical events that have occurred on 6th June.
-The students can refer them while preparing for all competitive exams and banking exams.
+On this page, we will list all historical events that occurred on 6 June.
+The students can refer to them while preparing for all competitive exams and banking exams.

 - Queensland Day (Queensland)